This course is available for students of the Honours College Humanities Lab.

 Students are expected to book & pay for their own flight to Morocco (the fare varies depending on date of booking etc,).

-Transport from Casablanca airport to Rabat is provided by NIMAR only on Sunday June 26th and Saturday July 2nd.
-Students who wish to travel earlier to, or return later are expected to arrange their own transport from and to the airport.
+Transport from Casablanca airport to Rabat is provided by NIMAR only on the dates designated by NIMAR for travel.
+Students who wish to travel earlier to Morocco, or return later are expected to arrange their own transport from and to the airport.

 All other expenses besides local travel and accommodation (i.e. meals, entry fees for visits not included in the programme, etc) are to be paid for by the students.

 Insurance: Each student will need travel insurance; its number will be communicated to the Humanities International Office, Educational and Student Affairs.

 Please note that the course may have to be cancelled or changed due to COVID-19 regulations